tursilion/vgmcomp2/Players/TISN/Readme.txt

 I'll try to provide example usage to show it working, anyway.

+The player was originally based on the C code but has been extensively hand-tuned.
-The player is now written in C which makes it a little more directly applicable to libti99 projects, but it's still usable from assembly language.
-The sample player calls it from the interrupt hook to demonstrate this.
-The main issue is that you now need to give it the workspace at >8300 and set a stack pointer in R15 with enough space below to execute (only the C version needs stack).
+The sample player calls it from the interrupt hook to demonstrate usage from C.
+The main issue is that you now need to give it the workspace at >8300.
+The C version also needs the stack pointer R10 set up, but that's not recommended for use.

 MEMORY USAGE (C):                                V1              HandTuned      songDat in Scratchpad
     Song data storage: 88 bytes                 124 bytes        88 bytes